 As qualified healthcare professions, pharmacists can offer clinical advice and provide over the counter medicines on a wide range of health issues.
 You don’t need an appointment for this and many pharmacists will have extended opening hours and be open over the weekend.
 Find out more about how pharmacists can help you and how to locate your nearest pharmacist.

-If you have a minor injury or illness you may wish to visit one of the walk-in centres.
-The walk-in centres can offer advice on a wide range of health issues such as minor infections and rashes, stomach upsets, superficial cuts and bruises and strains and sprains.
+If you have a minor injury or illness you may wish to visit one of the Walk In Centres.
+The Walk In centres can offer advice on a wide range of health issues such as minor infections and rashes, stomach upsets, superficial cuts and bruises and strains and sprains.
 There are walk-in centres in and around Liverpool.
-Due to the COVID-19 pandemic, if you would like to attend a walk-in centre, you will need to contact them by telephone first.
-Call 0300 100 1004.
+Liverpool Walk In Centres are open 8am to 8pm seven days per week.
+Make an appointment via 111.nhs.uk or call 111.
+Alternatively, you can simply walk in without an appointment.

 For advice on an urgent medical problem and you are not sure what to do you can call 111.